IngloriousCoderz/inglorious-engine/packages/web/README.md

   Each entity type defines its own `render(entity, api)` method.
   `api.render(id)` composes the UI by invoking the correct renderer for each entity.

+- **Type Composition**
+  Types can be composed as arrays of behaviors, enabling reusable patterns like authentication guards, logging, or any cross-cutting concern.

 - **Simple and Predictable API**
   Zero magic, zero reactivity graphs, zero compiler.
   Just JavaScript functions and store events.